dhruvparamhans/random_notes/data_types_and_numbers.md

 (This obscure code converts number in 0..15 range into ASCII character '0'..'9', 'A'..'F'.)

-The fact of easy conversion had led to popularity of Peter Abel "IBM PC assembly language and programming" book.
+The fact of easy conversion had led to popularity of [Peter Abel *IBM PC assembly language and programming* (1987)] book.
 But aside of this book, the author of these notes never seen BCD numbers in practice, except for [magic numbers](https://github.com/dennis714/RE-for-beginners/blob/5fe2c076ace7ac22bba6facdcf06600a0426fba6/digging_into_code/constants.tex) like when someone's birthday is encoded like 0x19861115 -- this is indeed packed BCD number.